Portfolio overview

 Audit focus

-The primary risks identified for the portfolio relate to supporting Australian Government entities to act lawfully in carrying out its functions and the effectiveness and compliance risks for the department’s whole-of-government regulatory frameworks, particularly with respect to the Protective Security Policy Framework (most notably in relation to cyber security risks), resulting in a risk of inappropriate security mitigation strategies across the sector.
+The primary risks identified for the portfolio relate to supporting Australian Government entities to act lawfully in carrying out functions and managing the effectiveness and compliance risks for whole-of-government regulatory and policy frameworks such as lobbyists, fraud, freedom of information, privacy, anti-corruption and integrity.

-Specific risks in the Attorney-General’s portfolio relate to grants administration, policy development and regulation.
+Specific risks in the Attorney-General’s portfolio relate to governance, service delivery, grants administration, procurement and policy development and stewardship.

 Grants administration

-The department’s grants administration responsibilities increased with the movement to it of various functions formerly within the Home Affairs portfolio.
-Grant programs are often delivered through grant hub arrangements, an approach that does not diminish the department’s responsibility for program design and delivery including the standard of application assessments.
+The Attorney-General’s Department’s grants administration responsibilities involved 1049 grants awarded to the value of $747.2 million in the 2023–24 financial year.
+Grant programs may be delivered through grant hub arrangements, an approach that does not diminish the department’s responsibility for program design and delivery including the standard of application assessments.
 It is also important that decision making on the award of grant funding be informed by appropriate advice.

-AGD is playing an important policy development and implementation role in areas that include: including a First Nations Voice to Parliament in the Constitution; the implementation of a National Anti-Corruption Commission; the government’s response to the recommendations outlined by the Australian Human Rights Commission’s Respect@Work Report; and exploring opportunities to reform statutory appointment processes.
+AGD has a policy development and implementation role in areas that include: the implementation of a National Anti-Corruption Commission; the government’s response to the recommendations outlined by the Australian Human Rights Commission’s Respect@Work Report; implementing actions in response to the Royal Commission into Institutional Responses to Child Sexual Abuse; and exploring opportunities to reform statutory appointment processes.
+Risks include those relating to whether policy design and implementation adequately addresses the objectives.

-AGD is responsible for: whole-of-government regulation under the Commonwealth Fraud Control Framework; Protective Security Policy Framework; freedom of information; privacy legislation; and the Lobbying Code of Conduct and Lobbyist Register.
-The department is also responsible for assisting Australian Government entities to comply with the Legal Services Directions (through a Compliance Framework, guidance notes and education program) and support Australian Government entities to act lawfully in carrying out its functions.
+AGD is responsible for: uplifting fraud and corruption control capability and supporting Commonwealth entities to meet obligations under the Commonwealth Fraud and Corruption Control Framework; privacy legislation; and the lobbying code of conduct and register of lobbyists.
+The department is also responsible for assisting Australian Government entities to comply with the Legal Services Directions (through a compliance framework, guidance notes and education program) and supporting Australian Government entities to act lawfully in carrying out their functions.
+As stewards, AGD portfolio entities should have an approach to assessing the effectiveness of these frameworks and whether the frameworks remain fit-for-purpose and are achieving the policy intent.

 Previous performance audit coverage